aws-samples/amazon-s3-security-settings-and-controls/README.md

 28. Click **Bucket Policy**.
 29. Click **Delete**

-##  Exercise #6- Use AWS Config to Detect a Public BUCKET
+##  Exercise #6- Use AWS Config to Detect a Public Bucket

 1. From the AWS console, click  **Services**  and select  **Config.**
 2. If you haven't used AWS Config previously you will be brought to the Get started page.
 If you have already used AWS Config jump to step 6.